mietek/cannot/README.md

 Usage
 -----

 Undergoing rapid development.
-Not currently intended to be used by others.
+Not currently intended for public use.

 Do you need a website?
 Say hello@mietek.io